Khirbat Al-Lawz: British Mandate era

 In the 1945 statistics, the village had a population of 450 Muslims, while the total land area was 4,502 dunams, according to an official land and population survey.
 Of this, 728 were used for plantations and irrigable land, 693 for cereals, while 13 dunams were classified as built-up areas.

 Khirbat al-Lawz had a shrine dedicated to a local sage known as al-Shaykh Salama.

-Post 1948
+1948 and after

+During the 1948 Arab-Israeli war, the village held out against Jewish attack until mid-1948, when the inhabitants left after observing the fall of nearby Suba.
+In May 1950, the village site was settled by a group of Yemenite Jews, but they moved to Even Sapir in the following year.

 In 1992 the village site was described: "Grass and thorns grow among the stone rubble and terraces all across the site, as well as almond, fig, and carob trees.
 A thick forest of cypress and fir trees has been planted around the site.
 South of it, in the forest, is a well surrounded by several almond and fig trees.
 The forest is dedicated to the memory of Moshe Dayan, the Israeli general."